What is Urinary Incontinence?

 Stress urinary incontinence: Stress incontinence is leakage that occurs when there is an increase in abdominal pressure caused by physical activities like coughing, laughing, sneezing, lifting, straining, getting out of a chair or bending over.
 The major risk factor for stress incontinence is damage to pelvic muscles that may occur during pregnancy and childbirth.
 For more information, see the page for our public awareness campaign It’s Time to Talk About SUI.

-Urge urinary incontinence: Also referred to as "overactive bladder," this type of incontinence is usually accompanied by a sudden, strong urge to urinate and an inability to get to the toilet in time.
+Urgency incontinence: Also referred to as "overactive bladder," this type of incontinence is usually accompanied by a sudden, strong urge to urinate and an inability to get to the toilet in time.
 Frequently, some patients with urge incontinence may leak urine with no warning.
 Risk factors for urge incontinence include aging, obstruction of urine flow, inconsistent emptying of the bladder and a diet high in bladder irritants (such as coffee, tea, colas, chocolate and acidic fruit juices).
 For more information, visit ItsTimetoTalkAboutOAB.org.

 Mixed urinary incontinence: Mixed incontinence is a combination of urge and stress incontinence.